-Following the 2017 craze, Bitcoin and cryptocurrencies experienced a crash in February that has many wondering whether they have a future.
+Following the 2017 craze, Bitcoin and cryptocurrencies are currently experiencing a crash that has many wondering whether cryptocurrencies have a future.
 They are facing existential threats to their role as means of exchange and store of value.
 But cryptocurrencies firmly anchored in the innovative blockchain technology are unlikely to disappear.
 Impakter is launching a series of articles that follow the Bitcoin evolution.
 This is the third article, it explores the question of what is needed to make cryptocurrencies usable as means of exchange.

 On 23 January, Stripe, the major firm that supports Bitcoin payments – it does so for more than 100,000 businesses online – announced that it would start winding down its support immediately and stop all transactions by 23 April.

 A thunderbolt in a clear blue sky that caught many Bitcoin investors unprepared, did it mark a watershed in the history of digital currencies?

 The above describes Stripe services (September 2015) Source: Kineticgrowth.com